-Using your palms or your fingers, try rubbing in a gentle, clockwise motion to help activate his bowel motility.
-Begin by placing your puppy in an upright position and rub behind his back leg.
+Using your palms or fingers, try rubbing in a gentle, clockwise motion to help activate his bowel motility.
+Begin by placing your puppy in an upright position.
+Gently start rubbing the back of his leg.
 Continue rubbing until his tail begins to rise.

 Then, place him on his back and rub his left side for several minutes.
 As you do so, his anus begins to open so he can poop.

-If you notice this encouraging sign, vigorously rub the abdomen in a downward motion.
+If you notice this encouraging sign, vigorously rub the abdomen downward.
 If done properly, your dog should relieve himself thereafter.